New universal operator approximation theorem for encoder-decoder architectures: Introduction

-Universal approximation theorems have been derived for several neural network architectures for $G_n$ and choices for $\X$ and $\Y$.
-Such theorems state that \emph{every} continuous operator $G$ can be approximated by such $G_n$ in the way above.
-Universal approximation results have been derived for \begin{itemize} \item DeepONets when $\X$ and $\Y$ are spaces $\CC(\Omega, \R)$ of continuous real-valued functions on compact domains in euclidean spaces $\Omega\subset \R^d$ \cite{Chen1995_approx_thm, Lu2021_DeepONet}; \item MIONets when $\X$ is a Banach space having Schauder bases and $\Y=\CC(\Omega, \R)$ \cite{Jin2022_MIONET}; \item Riesz-basis encoder-decoder networks when $\X$ and $\Y$ are separable Hilbert spaces \cite{Schwab2023}; \item FNOs when $\X$ and $\Y$ are Sobolev spaces $W^{s,2}(\Omega, \R)$ with smoothness $s\geq 0$ \cite{Kovachki2021_approxFNO}; \item NOs when $\X$ and $\Y$ are Sobolev spaces $W^{s,p}(\Omega, \R)$ (with $1\leq p< \infty$ and $s\geq 0$) or spaces $\CC^k(\Omega, \R)$ of continuously differentiable functions \cite{Kovachki2023, Lanthaler2024_ANO}; \item Injective Integral Neural Operators when $\X, \Y$ are Lebesgue spaces $L^2(\Omega, \R)$ \cite{furuya2023_injectiveNO}; \item Neural operators based on nonlinear projection operators when $\X$ and $\Y$ are Banach spaces \cite{zappala2024_projectionmethod}. \end{itemize}
+Universal approximation theorems have been derived for a variety of neural network architectures and choices of the spaces $\X$ and $\Y$.
+Such theorems state that every continuous operator $G$ can be approximated uniformly on compact subsets of $\X$ by approximants $G_n$ from the corresponding architecture class, where $G_n$ usually depends on the respective compact set.
+Universal approximation results have been derived for \begin{itemize} \item DeepONets when $\X$ and $\Y$ are spaces $\CC(\Omega, \R)$ of continuous real-valued functions on compact domains $\Omega\subset \R^d$ \cite{Chen1995_approx_thm, Lu2021_DeepONet}; \item MIONets when $\X$ is a Banach space having Schauder bases and $\Y=\CC(\Omega, \R)$ \cite{Jin2022_MIONET}; \item Riesz-basis encoder-decoder networks when $\X$ and $\Y$ are separable Hilbert spaces \cite{Schwab2023}; \item FNOs when $\X$ and $\Y$ are Sobolev spaces $W^{s,2}(\Omega, \R)$ with smoothness $s\geq 0$ \cite{Kovachki2021_approxFNO}; \item NOs when $\X$ and $\Y$ are Sobolev spaces $W^{s,p}(\Omega, \R)$ (with $1\leq p< \infty$ and $s\geq 0$) or spaces $\CC^k(\Omega, \R)$ of continuously differentiable functions \cite{Kovachki2023, Lanthaler2024_ANO}; \item Injective Integral Neural Operators when $\X$ and $\Y$ are Lebesgue spaces $L^2(\Omega, \R)$ \cite{furuya2023_injectiveNO}; \item Neural operators based on nonlinear projection operators when $\X$ and $\Y$ are Banach spaces \cite{zappala2024_projectionmethod}; \item Transformers when $\X=\PP(\Omega)\times \Omega$ and $\Y=\R^k$, where $\Omega\subseteq \R^d$ is compact and $\PP(\Omega)$ denotes the set of Borel probability measures equipped with any $p$-Wasserstein distance for $p\geq 1$ \cite{furuya2024}. \item Neural Filters when $\X$ and $\Y$ are Fr\'echet spaces having Schauder bases \cite[Theorem 1]{Galimberti_2026}.
+Related results when $\X$ is a Fr\'echet space having a Schauder basis and when $\Y$ is a Banach space can be found in \cite[Section 4]{Benth_2022}. \end{itemize} Although approximation theorems are typically stated for spaces of $\R$-valued functions, they often naturally extend to $\R^a$-valued functions.

-\textbf{Approximation in Bochner spaces $L^p(\X, \Y; \mu)$.} Let $\X$ be a measurable space, $\Y$ a Banach space and $\mu$ a probability measure on $\X$.
-For given operator $G$ belonging to the Bochner space $L^p(\X, \Y; \mu)$, one is looking for a sequence $G_n$, being representable by neural networks, that converges to $G$ in the Bochner norm (for suitable $1\leq p <\infty)$, i.e.,
+\textbf{Approximation in Bochner spaces.} Let $\X$ be a measurable space, $\Y$ a Banach space and $\mu$ a probability measure on $\X$.
+For a given operator $G$ belonging to the Bochner space $L^p(\X, \Y; \mu)$, one is looking for a sequence $G_n$, being representable by neural networks, that converges to $G$ in the Bochner norm (for suitable $1\leq p <\infty)$, i.e.,

 Also for convergence in Bochner space, universal approximation theorems have been derived for different architectures, e.g., for DeepONets \cite{Lanthaler2022}, PCANets \cite{Bhattacharya2021_PCANet}, Riesz-basis encoder-decoder networks \cite{Schwab2023}, FNOs \cite{Kovachki2021_approxFNO}, NOs \cite{Kovachki2023, Lanthaler2024_ANO} or Deep-H-Onets \cite{Castro2023_ONBs}.